seelabs/rippled/src/ripple/shamap/README.md

     TreeNodeCache.
 The TreeNodeCache is a cache of immutable SHAMapTreeNodes that are shared across all `SHAMap`s.

-    Any SHAMapTreeNode that is immutable has a sequence number of zero (sharable).
+    Any SHAMapLeafNode that is immutable has a sequence number of zero (sharable).
 When a mutable `SHAMap` is created then its SHAMapTreeNodes are given non-zero sequence numbers (unsharable).
 But all nodes in the TreeNodeCache are immutable, so if one is found here, its sequence number